How to Know Your Prakriti in Ayurveda for Better Health and Balance

 Skincare Through the Lens of Ayurveda

 Ayurveda considers the skin to be a mirror of inner well being.
 Skin texture and skin sensitivity are dependent on your prakriti.
-Vata skin is usually dry and fragile, Pitta skin is sensitive and prone to acne, and Kapha skin is oily and thick.
-Hence, the skincare should correspond to your dosha.
+Based on Ayurvedic skin types, Vata skin is usually dry and fragile, Pitta skin is sensitive and prone to acne, and Kapha skin is oily and thick.

 This concept is reflected in the Ayurvedic face cream by Gaurisatva.
 It comes with pure herbal extracts such as Sandalwood, aloe vera and vetiver, ingredients that are revered in balancing Pitta and relieving inflammation.
 The emollient quality of it moisturizes Vata-prone dryness without congesting Kapha pores.
-Such products are a demonstration of external care balancing internal imbalance.

 According to Ayurveda, beauty is not a superficial thing; it is a product of being in harmony.
-Routine abhyanga (oil massage), herbal steaming, and the proper moisturizer help improve the flow of the circulation, increase the nourishment of tissues, and lead to glowing skin, a direct reflection of the balanced doshas and the essential ojas.
+Routine abhyanga (oil massage), herbal steaming, and the proper moisturizer help improve the flow of circulation, increase the nourishment of tissues, and lead to glowing skin, a direct reflection of the balanced doshas and the essential ojas.

 Practical Steps to Discover and Nurture Your Prakriti